 The family goes back three generations in aviation.
 My grandfather Eldon Holm joined Lockheed in 1941 when World War II broke out.
 In 1943 he was transferred up to Seattle to work for Boeing on the B-29 project.
 He retired from Boeing up in Seattle in the early 70's as the Vietnam war was winding down.
-My uncle, Eldon's second son, followed his father to Boeing and still works there today as an engineer on the 787.
+My uncle, Eldon's second son, followed his father to Boeing and also retired as an engineer on the 787.

 I often tell, people that I meet, that it is not my years it is my mileage, one has to look at.
 I left Cooper to go work for another manufacture in the Chicago area named Klein Tools.
 I represented the company here in Los Angeles where I currently reside.
 I left Klein to start my own company, Ironworker Supply, Inc. in 2001.
 I was a distributor and light manufacture of specialty tools for the Iron working trade.
 I started Classic Wings in 2006 to restore and sell aircraft to collectors, taking the name of a company my father had prior.
 This lead to brokering aircraft, not just vintage, but jets as well.